If you’re a procrastinator you want to learn how to stop procrastinating.

 When you don’t have clarity around your future direction and have specific, measurable goals to work towards you are far more liable to procrastinate.

-To stop procrastinating, set out ambitious but realistic goals that include your objectives and some concrete ways to reach them.
+To help you learn how to stop procrastinating, set out ambitious but achievable goals that include your objectives and some concrete ways to reach them.

 I work with my clients on 3 Year and 90 Days Goals.